 A: The division of military retirement benefits is dissimilar to the division of other retirement plans.
 How much money a spouse can receive depends on how much time a military member has served in the military and how much of that time overlapped with his or her marriage.

 For more on military divorce, please read our complete guide to military divorce.
-For answers to your specific questions about military divorce, please contact us for a free consultation.
+For answers to your specific questions about military divorce, please contact us for an initial consultation.